karintou8710/filewsl2win/README.md

 ## Extension Settings

+If you want to register or change widnwos path(SavePath), make the following settings.

-ctrl + shift + p -> Set Windows Path
+"ctrl + shift + p" -> Select "Set Windows Path"

-right click file or directry in explorlor

 ## How To Use

+Right click File in explorlor and select "Copy File To Windows"

 ### 1.0.0